ptgroup/stepper-motor-controller/README.md

 frequency at which the algorithm will start: you should set this as close to the optimal frequency as possible.

+After a certain time (configurable in the [advanced configuration pane](#advanced-config)), the automatic seek will switch from a rate-based search to a polarization-based search.
+The countdown timer shows how much time is left before this switch occurs.
+If desired, the countdown can be reset, returning to a rate-based search and restarting the timer.
+The button next to the countdown timer can also be used to disable the timer entirely and control the choice of algorithm manually.

 #### Grapher <a name="grapher"></a>

 When automatic control is enabled, a subVI will appear which contains